-X. Conclusion
+XI.
+Conclusion

 There are different types of institutions that service specific communities.
-Community Development Financial Institutions (CDFIs) are lenders with a mission to provide fair, responsible financing to rural, urban, Native, and other communities that mainstream finance doesn't traditionally reach (OFN, 2023).
-Community development credit unions (CDCUs) have a mission to serving low- and moderate-income people and communities that specialize in serving populations with limited access to safe financial services (OFN, 2023).
+Community Development Financial Institutions (CDFIs) are lenders with a mission to provide fair, responsible financing to rural, urban, Native, and other communities that mainstream finance doesn't traditionally reach (Opportunity Finance Network [OFN], 2023).
+Community development credit unions (CDCUs) have a mission to serve low- and moderate-income people and communities that specialize in serving populations with limited access to safe financial services (Inclusiv, 2023).
 Minority Depository Institutions (MDIs) are regulated depository institutions with either (a) majority ownership by minority individuals or (b) majority of the board of directors is minority and the community served is predominantly minority (U.S. FDIC, 2023).
-Green banks are formed to address one or more sustainability objectives, focused on specific markets.
+Green Banks are formed to address one or more sustainability objectives, focused on specific markets.